woman's divorce

 • confinement to an institution for at least 18 months for incurable mental illness prior to filing for the divorce.

-Any property which was owned prior to the marriage is considered separate property, as are assets acquired by gift or inheritance, and are not divisible in a divorce.
+Assets owned prior to marriage are deemed separate property, as are assets acquired by gift or inheritance, and are not divisible in a divorce.
 Debts acquired prior to the marriage will remain the separate liability of each spouse.

-All assets and debts acquired during the marriage will be divided equitably in the divorce if the spouses cannot mutually agree to the division.
-The court will try to justly divorce the marital estate (including retirement benefits) based:
+All assets and debt obligations acquired after a couple marries will be divided equitably in a divorce if the spouses cannot mutually agree to the division.
+The court will try to justly divorce the marital estate (including retirement benefits) based on:

-• How long the couple was married and the standard of living established while married;
+• Length of marriage and the level of prosperity established while married;

 • Each spouse's predicted income potential in the workforce, taking into consideration their educational background and career training, absences from the work-force, and their child care responsibilities;